 The problem with giveaways is that there are so many different items available that it can be hard to choose which is best for your company, your brand, and your audience.

-Below I’ve detailed my three criteria for choosing a promotional item, some recent giveaways I handed out at the BOMA conference along with some other tchotchkes (I had to look up the spelling for that) I’ve come across in my experience.
+Below I’ve detailed my three criteria for choosing a promotional item, some giveaways I’ve personally handed out at the conferences along with some other tchotchkes (I had to look up the spelling for that) I’ve come across in my experience.

 Although there are a lot of options available, not all are created equal.
 To make the selection process easier I’ve broken it down into the 3 criteria a trade show giveaway should have before you decide to use it at your next event.